isc-projects/bind9/doc/arm/reference.rst

    serial number check in the secondary (providing it supports NOTIFY), allowing the secondary to verify the zone while the connection is active.
-   The set of servers to which NOTIFY is sent can be controlled by :any:`notify` and :any:`also-notify`.
+   The set of servers to which NOTIFY is sent can be controlled by :namedconf:ref:`notify` and :any:`also-notify`.

    If the zone is a secondary or stub zone, the server suppresses the regular "zone up to date" (refresh) queries and only performs them when the :any:`heartbeat-interval` expires, in addition to sending NOTIFY requests.

-   Finer control can be achieved by using :any:`notify`, which only sends NOTIFY messages; ``notify-passive``, which sends NOTIFY messages and suppresses the normal refresh queries; ``refresh``, which suppresses normal refresh processing and sends refresh queries when the
+   Finer control can be achieved by using :namedconf:ref:`notify`, which only sends NOTIFY messages; ``notify-passive``, which sends NOTIFY messages and suppresses the normal refresh queries; ``refresh``, which suppresses normal refresh processing and sends refresh queries when the